It’s been a great life so far.

 After college I fell into advertising.
 My girlfriend at the time was a copywriter at an ad agency, and I figured, that sounds cool.
 So much for career planning.

 Short version of that 20-year career—I was very successful, but in advertising, the punishment for being a good writer is to promote you and tell you not to write.
 Before long I had a big title, a big office, and I supervised a hundred people.
 I was the boss, and all I could think was, “is this all there is?”

 So I started writing at night.
 The short version of the next twenty years is that I wrote a play, did a stint in Hollywood writing sitcoms, wrote and produced a feature film, returned to advertising and caught the dotcom wave, and finally the ultimate writer’s dream, these books.

 I recently wrote about that twenty-year journey on quora.com in response to the question What is the single insight that most changed your life?
 When the post got tens of thousands of views, I sensed I’d hit a nerve.
 When it hit a million, I realized I’d struck the mother lode.

 On a personal note, I’m married, with a son, a daughter, a grandson, and a dog.
-I divide my time between New York City and a country house in the mid-Hudson Valley.
+I live a hundred miles north of New York City in a small town in the mid-Hudson Valley.
 I love what I do, and I’m grateful for the feedback I get when I do it.

 And like I said at the top, it’s been a great life so far.